Table of Contents

 In order to be eligible for the MI Choice Waiver, an individual must be a Michigan resident at least 65 years old (or 18-64 and disabled), qualify for a nursing home level of care, and require one service provided by the waiver on an ongoing basis.
 (See benefits and services below).
 In addition, persons must be financially qualified to receive assistance from the Choice Waiver.

 Financially speaking, both one’s income and assets are considered.
 As of 2018, a single individual is allowed up to $2,250 per month in income and up to $2,000 in countable resources.
-A married couple, in which both spouses are applying for the MI Choice Waiver, are allowed up to $3,375 in monthly income and as much as $3,000 in countable resources.
+Married couples, in which both spouses are applying for the MI Choice Waiver, are considered as single applicants.
+Therefore, each spouse is allowed up to $2,250 in monthly income.
+Unlike income, assets are considered jointly owned.
+Couples are able to retain as much as $3,000 in countable resources.

 Defining "Countable Resources"